Thomas Watson, 3rd Earl of Rockingham1

 F, #29407, d.
 28 May 1845

-Lady Mary Elizabeth Bourke was the daughter of Most Rev. Joseph Deane Bourke, 3rd Earl of Mayo and Elizabeth Meade.1 She married Edward Southwell, 21st Lord de Clifford, son of Edward Southwell, 20th Lord Clifford and Sophia Campbell, on 19 February 1789 at St. Anne's Church, Dublin, County Dublin, Ireland.1 She died on 28 May 1845 at Carlton House Terrace, London, England.1 Her will was probated in June 1845.1
+Lady Mary Elizabeth Bourke was the daughter of Most Rev. Joseph Deane Bourke, 3rd Earl of Mayo and Elizabeth Meade.1 She married Edward Southwell, 21st Lord de Clifford, son of Edward Southwell, 20th Lord Clifford and Sophia Campbell, on 19 February 1789 at St. Anne's Church, Dublin, County Dublin, IrelandG.1 She died on 28 May 1845 at Carlton House Terrace, London, EnglandG.1 Her will was proven (by probate) in June 1845.1

 Her married name became Southwell.